Metabolic bone disease in Bearded dragons

 It is important to know that the treatment of MBD is not always successful, especially in moderate to severe cases, and even if it was successful there might still be permanent consequences afterwards.
 For the best chances of recovery rather seek treatment advice from an experienced herpetologist or reptile friendly veterinarian.

 Treatment advice might differ depending on the severity of the disease, experience and compliance of the owner and the resources and experience of the treating herpetologist/veterinarian.
-As a veterinarian, I usually categorise patients into those that can be treated at home and those that should be treated in hospital.
+Veterinary patients are divided into those that can be treated at home and those that should be treated in hospital.

 It is exciting to know that experimental calcium treatment is on the horison, but for now most veterinarians will use calcium either in the form of injections or oral medication.
 Additional symptomatic treatment might include drips, enemas and tube feeding.